 In the winter, the ice climbing in Banff National Park is regarded as some of the best in the world.
 There are long and challenging multi-pitch routes, but also great beginner crags and climbing areas.
 The ice climbing season in Banff and Lake Louise is from around November through to the end of April, depending on temperatures and elevation.

 In ice climbing, ice axes and crampons are used to climb frozen waterfall ice pitches.
 It might sound intimidating, but with a certified ice climbing guide, people of most ages and physical capabilities can learn how.

-There are several guiding companies such as Yamnuska Mountain Adventures and White Mountain Adventures in Banff and Lake Louise that will fit you with all the gear, teach you the key techniques, and have you scaling up a frozen waterfall.
+Yamnuska Mountain Adventures, a guiding company in Banff and Lake Louise, will fit you with all the gear, teach you the key techniques, and have you scaling up a frozen waterfall.